LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Results

-Another issue encountered was that the RWs have a dead time for a random amount of time up to approximately 20 s after being first turned on.
+Another issue encountered was that the RWs exhibited a random dead time up to approximately 20~s after being turned on.
 During this time the RWs are unresponsive to commanded torques.
-Figure~\ref{fig:maneuver_13.12.2025_11:29:21-11:30:19} shows an example maneuver from December 13, 2025 including RW dead time.
-For this maneuver, at the time of commanding the goal attitude (1, 0, 0, 0), the initial attitude was (-0.530, -0.0994, -0.418, 0.732) with initial rotation rates (-0.140, -0.137, 6.16) $^\circ$/s.
+Fig.~\ref{fig:maneuver_13.12.2025_11:29:21-11:30:19} shows an example maneuver from December 13, 2025 including RW dead time.
+For this maneuver, the goal attitude $(1, 0, 0, 0)$ was commanded.
+The initial attitude was $(-0.530, -0.0994, -0.418, 0.732)$ with an initial rotation rate of $(-0.140, -0.137, 6.16)$~$^\circ$\text{/s}.

+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=0.99\linewidth]{djebk8.png} {\textbf{Attitude maneuver performance on 2025-12-13: (a) attitude Euler angles, (b) commanded RW torques, (c) RW speeds, and (d) satellite body rates.
+The maneuver started at 11:29:21 and the steady-state start was achieved at 11:30:19 (settling time: 58~s).} }

-It can be seen from Figure~\ref{fig:maneuver_13.12.2025_11:29:21-11:30:19} (c), that the reaction wheels do not react immediately, instead the Z-RW reacts first, followed by the Y-RW and finally the X-RW after a random delay that cannot be anticipated in advance.
-Table~\ref{tab:maneuver_13.12.2025_11:29:21-11:30:19_steady_satte_zoom} quantifies the steady-state period.
-As with Table~\ref{tab:maneuver_30.10.2025_10.40-10.50_results} the start of the steady-state period is defined as the time where the attitude deviations of all three axes settle below 1~$^\circ$ each for at least 15 seconds.
+It can be seen from Fig.~\ref{fig:maneuver_13.12.2025_11:29:21-11:30:19} (c), that the RWs do not react immediately, instead the Z-axis RW reacts first, followed by the Y-axis RW and finally the X-axis RW after a random delay that cannot be anticipated in advance.
+Table~\ref{tab:maneuver_13.12.2025_11:29:21-11:30:19_steady_state_zoomed} quantifies the steady-state period.
+As with Table~\ref{tab:maneuver_30.10.2025_10.40-10.50_results}, the start of the steady-state period is defined as the time where the attitude deviations of all three axes settle below $1^\circ$ each for at least 15~s.
+Fig.~\ref{fig:maneuver_13.12.2025_11.28-11.34_steady_state} visualizes the steady-state-period of the maneuver from Fig.~\ref{fig:maneuver_13.12.2025_11:29:21-11:30:19}.